Merry Mount (opera): Plot

-Act I
+Act 1

 The main street of a Puritan settlement, with meeting house, stocks, and pillory; the meeting house doubles as a fortress, complete with cannon embrasures and a parapet.
 The opera begins at noon on a Sabbath Day sometime in May; during the prelude the voices of the congregation are heard calling for God's retribution on unbelievers.
 They are being urged on by their minister, Wrestling Bradford.
 The service ends, and the congregation leaves the meeting house; the men, armed, are led by Myles Brodrib, and exit to the left, while the women turn to the right.
 All wait for Bradford to reappear, especially Plentiful Tewke, who has dared to accent her plain grey gown with a bow of flame-colored ribbon.
 The minister emerges and continues his tirade against unbelievers, inveighing against Satan and his attempts to demolish the new English Israel while the people listen in admiration.
 Indians and their sorcery are responsible for the loss of the Puritans' crops and provisions, continues Bradford, pointing as he does so to Samoset, who reacts indignantly and stalks out.

 His sermon ended, Bradford next turns his attention to Desire Annable, who is held in the stocks by her wrists and ankles; mother of an illegitimate child, she has been serving her sentence after being found guilty of whoring.
 Recalling Christ's words to the woman caught in adultery, Bradford tells her to go and sin no more, and releases her.
 She staggers up; Love Brewster tries to help her, but is angrily pushed away by her grandmother.
 They exit, shunned by the other women.

 In the pillory stands Jonathan Banks, a Shaker, and it is to him that Bradford now turns his attention.
 Banks denies the minister's religion, bringing upon himself cries of blasphemy and death threats from the assembled townsfolk.
 Nevertheless, he is set free, and leaves to the accompaniment of blows from the crowd.
 The people now continue their singing, praising God and cursing the Devil; Bradford joins with them in a final Amen before they go out, leaving the minister alone with Plentiful Tewke and her father Praise-God.
 The latter two whisper together for a moment before Plentiful pushes her father forward, herself withdrawing into the meeting house to observe what will happen; meanwhile, on the roof of the building, Faint-Not Tinker, who has been keeping watch, falls asleep.